WatChMaL/WatChMaL/README.md

 ```

+These subconfigs correspond to config groups (more on config groups can be found in the hydra documentation).
+Generally, all the parameters related to a certain task or object are grouped into separate config groups.
 The defaults list in the main config contains default config for relevant config groups.

 Some of the config groups listed are uised to instantiate objects using hydra.
-For example subset_random.yaml contains:
+For example `subset_random.yaml` contains:

 ```
 # @package _group_._name_